BLE-LTER/ble-metadata-template/data_submission_instructions.md

 - Lat/Lon Datum: we will assume this applies to all coordinates in the dataset.
 - Taxonomic Authority: specify if applicable to dataset.
 - License: CC0 by default.
 Find out more at [Creative Commons](https://creativecommons.org/share-your-work/public-domain/cc0/).
 While this license effectively places the data package in the public domain, no rights reserved, we will remind data users that it is both ethical and professional etiquette to give proper credit when using this dataset.
 - Time Zone: time zone of date time values appearing in the dataset.
 Defaults to AKDT.
 Note that we've found some BLE sensors actually record in Alaskan standard time, which does not adjust for Daylight Savings Time and is equal to UTC/GMT -08.
-If your data follows DST, then it won't have a record within 2019-03-10 02:00:00 to 2019-03-10 03:00:00, since DST skips ahead then.
+If your data follows DST, then there might not be a record within 2019-03-10 02:00:00 to 2019-03-10 03:00:00, since DST skips ahead then.
-- Update Frequency:
+- Update Frequency: is this a one-off dataset, or do you expect to add more data at intervals?

 ## Personnel